7.5 Radio’s New Future

 Internet Radio

-At its core, Internet radio offers a platform to stream audio programs through the Internet.
-As early as 1994, radio stations such as Chapel Hill, North Carolina’s WXYC broadcast their signal over the Internet, and so potentially gaining a worldwide audience (WXYC).
+At its core, Internet radio provides a platform for streaming audio programs over the Internet.
+As early as 1994, radio stations such as Chapel Hill, North Carolina’s WXYC began broadcasting their signal over the Internet, potentially gaining a worldwide audience (WXYC).
 Online-only radio stations soon followed.
-Services such as Live 365 , founded in 1999, have acted as distributors for Internet radio programs, charging broadcasters fees to stream their programs to a large listening audience.
+Services such as Live365, founded in 1999, have acted as distributors for Internet radio programs, charging broadcasters fees to stream their programs to a large listening audience.

 Problems of Internet Broadcasting

-Despite the rise of Internet radio over the past several years, its prospects for success remains uncertain.
-As the trend gained momentum, many inexperienced broadcasters confronted the issue of royalties, and many experienced broadcasters encountered new legal issues related to streaming.
+Despite the rise of Internet radio over the past several years, its prospects for success remain uncertain.
+As the trend gained momentum, many inexperienced broadcasters faced the issue of royalties, while experienced broadcasters encountered new legal matters related to streaming.
 Stations that broadcast over the airwaves must pay publishing royalties to the musicians and songwriters behind the recordings.
 Rather than pay an individual musician or songwriter each time a recording gets played, however, broadcasters—including radio stations, coffee shops, and restaurants—pay for a blanket license that allows them to play any song.
 As Internet broadcasting grew, musicians and record labels began demanding royalties from Internet stations and specifying new licensing restrictions.
-For instance, Pandora radio’s license specifies that users can buy a song, but they cannot replay a song without purchasing it, nor can they skip more than six songs per hour .
+For instance, Pandora Radio’s licensing and service model today varies significantly between its free, ad-supported tier and its paid subscription tiers (Pandora Plus and Premium).
+For users on the free tier, limitations are in place.
+They are generally restricted to a limited number of skips per hour per station, with a daily cap across all stations.
+However, they may be offered the option to earn additional skips or replays by engaging with video advertisements.
+For Pandora Plus and Pandora Premium subscribers, these restrictions are lifted, primarily providing access to unlimited skips and replays, as well as ad-free listening.
+Additionally, Premium subscribers have on-demand access to Pandora’s full music catalog.

 Podcasting